kostadin-t/btp-terraform/units/unit_4/lesson_3/README.md

 A module can be compared to a library or a function that we reuse.
 In analogy to that we must define the input that the caller must provide and that we need in our configuration.

-To accomplish this, we take the following code and paste it into the `srvc-baseline_variables.tf` file, that we created before:
+To accomplish this, we take the following code and paste it into the `srvc_baseline_variables.tf` file, that we created before:

 ```terraform
 variable "subaccount_id" {